lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_azure_storage.rst

 Preparing your data
 ^^^^^^^^^^^^^^^^^^^^^

-For Lightly to be able to create embeddings and extract metadata from your data, `lightly-magic` needs to be able to access your data.
-You can either download/sync your data from S3 or you can mount S3 as a drive.
-We recommend downloading your data from S3 as it makes the overall process faster.
+For the :ref:`lightly-command-line-tool` to be able to create embeddings and extract metadata from your data, `lightly-magic` needs to be able to access your data.
+You can download/sync your data from Azure blob storage.

 1. Install AzCopy cli by following the `guide of Azure <https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10>`_
 2. To copy your data from the container to your local machine, go to "Security + networking > Shared access signature" on the storage account page in the Azure portal.
 Generate a shared access signature (SAS) which allows access to the container and objects.